fisadev/fisa-vim-config/README.rst

 **Get the font patcher and dependencies**

 Grab the ``fontpatcher`` directory from this repo to some location on your computer (the patcher was written by Kim Silkebækken, the author of the original vim-powerline plugin).
-Then install the fontforge dependency: in Ubuntu you only need to run ``sudo apt-get install python-fontforge``.
+Then install the argparse and fontforge dependencies: in Ubuntu you only needs install fontforge module running ``sudo apt-get install python-fontforge``.
 In other distros there should be a package with a similar name.

 **Patch**